Earl of Breadalbane and Holland: The Glenorchy line

-History of the Title
+History of the title

 Lord Breadalbane and Holland's elder son Duncan Campbell, styled Lord Ormelie, was overlooked for the succession (owing to his "incapacity") and died childless in 1727.
 Breadalbane nominated his younger son John as his successor, as allowed by the patent, and this John consequently succeeded in the titles on his father's death in 1717.

-The John Campbell, 2nd Earl of Breadalbane and Holland sat in the House of Lords as a Scottish Representative Peer between 1736 and 1747.
+John Campbell, 2nd Earl of Breadalbane and Holland sat in the House of Lords as a Scottish representative peer between 1736 and 1747.
 He was succeeded by his son, also John, the third Earl.

 The third Earl was a prominent statesman, ambassador and a Lord of the Admiralty.
 He married as his first wife Lady Amabel Grey, daughter of Henry Grey, 1st Duke of Kent.
 Their daughter Lady Jemima Campbell succeeded her maternal grandfather as Marchioness Grey in 1740.
 Through Lady Jemima this Lord Breadalbane was a great-grandfather of Prime Minister Lord Goderich.
 The third Lord Breadalbane outlived both his only son by his first wife and his two sons by his second marriage to Arabella Pershall.
 On his death in 1782 the male line of the first Earl failed.

 The late third Earl was succeeded by his kinsman, the great-grandson of Colin Campbell of Mochaster, younger son of Sir Robert Campbell, 3rd Baronet, and uncle of the first Earl.
 John Campbell, who became the fourth Earl.
-He was a Lieutenant-General in the British Army and sat in the House of Lords as a Scottish Representative Peer between 1784 and 1806.
+He was a Lieutenant-General in the British Army and sat in the House of Lords as a Scottish representative peer between 1784 and 1806.
 In 1806 he was created Baron Breadalbane, of Taymouth Castle in the County of Perth, in the Peerage of the United Kingdom, which entitled him to an automatic permanent seat in the House of Lords.
 In 1831 he was further honoured when he was made Earl of Ormelie and Marquess of Breadalbane in the Peerage of the United Kingdom.
 He was succeeded by his only son, John Campbell, who became the second Marquess.